Sex, relationships and commitment phobes

 Being a couple

 Some people know from a very young age that they are LGBTI+.
-Others might be confused about their sexuality right into adulthood.
+Others might be questioning of their sexuality right into adulthood.
 Working out whether you are gay, lesbian, bi or straight can be very confusing.
 You don't have to tell your friends anything about your sexuality or who you fancy unless you want to, but remember it does help to talk.
 Telling family or friends can be hard to do but if you choose someone you trust, chances are they will be more supportive than you think.
 Remember sexuality is only one part of your life so stay calm and don't panic.
 If you do want to talk to someone confidentially, outside of family and friends, help is available.

 All relationships are unique and move forward at their own time and pace.
 Sometimes though, one partner wants to move faster than the other.
 You may be happy and content with where you are, but your partner wants more commitment from you.